raaaimund/raaaimund.github.io/_posts/2018-01-03-raspberry-pi-with-nes-lego-case.md

  - nes
 ---

-While I was searching for a christmas present for my girlfriend I stumbled across this [instruction][1]{:target="_blank"} for a beautiful raspberry pie NES lego case.
+While I was searching for a christmas present I stumbled across this [instruction][1]{:target="_blank"} for a beautiful raspberry pie NES lego case.
 The next day I visted my three cousins and they helped me out with many lego bricks to build a raspberry pie nes case.
 We didn't manage to get all correct bricks so we improvised a little bit.
 I also bought two USB NES controller from [amazon][2]{:target="_blank"}.
 But we switched to the PS3 controller, because they are wireless.

 ![raspberry-nes-1][raspberry-nes-1]{:class="image-responsive"}